The right to protection of personal data is a fundamental right guaranteed by the European Union in the framework of the GDPR.

 Consecrated by Article 15 of the General Data Protection Regulation, the GDPR right of access is the counterpart of the right to information.

-By exercising the right of access under the GDPR, the individual requires from the entity processing his or her data information that is more or less the same as the information that must be provided at the time of collection of the data.
-But while the right to information gives the individual the initial information, in a block, the right of access allows the individual to control in real time what is actually being done, at a given moment, with his or her personal data.
+By exercising the right of access under the GDPR, the individual requires from the entity processing their data information that is more or less the same as the information that must be provided at the time of data collection.
+But while the right to information gives the individual the initial information, in a block, the right of access allows the individual to control in real time what is being done, at a given moment, with their personal data.

-The right of access is the best way to check that the use of the data has not exceeded what they could reasonably expect.
-If this use is no longer appropriate, or if the person feels that the entity has not provided him or her with all the information required, he or she may exercise other rights such as the right to erasure of his or her data, or even go so far as to file a complaint with the supervisory authority.
+The right of access is the best way to check that the use of the data has stayed within what they could reasonably expect.
+If this use is no longer appropriate, or if the person feels that the entity has not provided them with all the information required, they may exercise other rights, such as the right to the erasure of their data, or even go so far as to file a complaint with the supervisory authority.

-Indeed, the strength of the right of access is that it is not subject to any conditions, as long as the request is not manifestly abusive (for example, it is not the umpteenth request concerning the same data in a short period of time).
+Indeed, the strength of the right of access is that it is not subject to any conditions as long as the request is not manifestly abusive (for example, it is not the umpteenth request concerning the same data in a short period).

-The entity is obliged to comply with the request and to deliver the information within a period of one month, which may be extended to two months in the case of legitimate circumstances to be justified by the entity.
+The entity is obliged to comply with the request and deliver the information within one month, which may be extended to two months in the case of legitimate circumstances to be justified by the entity.

 Let us take the typical case of the estate agency and processing for contractual purposes on the one hand and marketing on the other.

 An owner has put his property under rental management with an estate agency.
 At the end of the lease, the owner terminates the rental management contract with the agency.
 However, the owner continues to receive commercial offers from the agency by email.
-Noting that the offers are particularly suited to his situation and in order to know what information the agency holds, he exercises his right of access.
+Noting that the offers are particularly suited to his situation and to know the agency’s information, he exercises his right to access.

 In response, the agency sent him all the data it held on him.
-He was given confirmation that data concerning him should not have been processed for marketing purposes, in particular data relating to his financial and family situation.
-He then decided to withdraw his consent to the processing of his data and to exercise his right to erasure of his data, arguing that the contract had been terminated.
+He confirmed that data concerning him should have been processed for something other than marketing purposes, particularly data relating to his financial and family situation.
+He then decided to withdraw his consent to the processing of his data and to exercise his right to the erasure of his data, arguing that the contract had been terminated.

 To go further

-More specifically, a person exercising his or her right of access may require the following information
+More specifically, a person exercising their right of access may require the following information:

-- the recipients or categories of recipients to whom the data have been or will be disclosed, in particular recipients who are established in third countries or international
+The recipients or categories of recipients to whom the data have been or will be disclosed, in particular recipients who are established in third countries or international organizations

-The subject may request a copy of the data being processed concerning him or her.
-In this case, the data controller may demand payment of a reasonable fee, taking into account the complexity & number of data, and the administrative costs thus incurred.
+The subject may request a copy of the data being processed concerning them.
+In this case, the data controller may demand a reasonable fee, considering the complexity & number of data and the administrative costs thus incurred.

 Use my personal information, yes, but only accurate information!

-Misleading or erroneous personal information used by a company can lead to negative consequences, especially when it comes to the communication or storage of this data.
-In some cases, the person will want to have it corrected – completed.
+The misleading or erroneous personal information a company uses can lead to negative consequences, especially regarding the communication or storage of this data.
+Sometimes, the person will want to have it corrected or completed.
 This is where the right of rectification comes in.

-The principle from which this right derives is a principle of fairness: when a third party processes my data, I have the right to demand that these personal data be “accurate, complete and, if necessary, kept up to date” in view of the purposes of the processing.
+The principle from which this right derives is a principle of fairness: when a third party processes my data, I have the right to demand that these personal data be “accurate, complete and, if necessary, kept up to date,” given the purposes of the processing.

-As with the right of access, this right is of course not subject to any conditions other than proof that the information is inaccurate.
+As with the right of access, this right is subject to only proof that the information is accurate.
 Moreover, the request must not be manifestly abusive.

-If the data have several recipients, the controller of the file has the duty to transmit the rectifications to all the actors concerned.
+If the data has several recipients, the file controller must transmit the rectifications to all concerned actors.

-Incorrect information on a form may lead a company to make a calculation that may be prejudicial to you, for example if you have access to a refund or a benefit that would therefore be estimated lower.
+Incorrect information on a form may lead a company to make a calculation that may be prejudicial to you, for example, if you have access to a refund or a benefit that would be estimated lower.

-The same applies to information made available to the public, for example on a website: it must be possible to correct incorrect information about your medical situation.
+The same applies to information made available to the public, for example, on a website: correcting incorrect information about your medical situation must be possible.